rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 This query matches `some error: cannot open file /foo/bar` message, since the `open file` phrase goes after the `error` [word](https://docs.victoriametrics.com/victorialogs/logsql/#word).
 The query doesn't match the `cannot open file: error` message, since the `open file` phrase is located in front of the `error` [word](https://docs.victoriametrics.com/victorialogs/logsql/#word).
-If you need matching log messages with both `error` word and `open file` phrase, then use `error AND "open file"` query.
+If you need to match log messages with both the `error` word and the `open file` phrase, then use the `error AND "open file"` query.
 See [these docs](https://docs.victoriametrics.com/victorialogs/logsql/#logical-filter) for details.

 By default the `seq()` filter is applied to the [`_msg` field](https://docs.victoriametrics.com/victorialogs/keyconcepts/#message-field).